 psantria: A stringed musical instrument.

-pygmies [of Blood Forest]: A rare, fierce people of the Blood Forest interior, they claim common ancestry with the people of Braxos.
-Almost extinct.
-Their taxonomy is debated, with some saying they are related to humans only as mules are to horses.
+pygmies: A rare, fierce people of the Blood Forest interior, they claim common ancestry with the people of Braxos.
+Nearly extinct.
 They can interbreed with humans, though with great danger if the mother is the pygmy, death in childbirth being the norm.
-Some Blood Forest chiefs and kings in the past claimed that pygmies were not human, and as they weren’t, they deemed the killing of pygmies a morally neutral or even laudable act.
+Some Blood Forest chiefs and kings in the past saw fit to kill pygmies, declaring it a morally neutral or even laudable act.
 The Chromeria declared pygmies human and such killing to be murder, but pygmy numbers have never recovered from a number of massacres and human diseases.

 pyrejelly: Red luxin that, once set alight, will engulf whatever object it adheres to.

 pyroturges: Red and/or sub-red drafters who create wonders of flame, known particularly for their wonders in Azûlay.

 qassisin kuluri: Possibly an early incarnation of the Order, ‘the color warriors [or assassins].’
 The exact provenance of the term is lost to history.

 Rage of the Seas, the: An Ilytian galley.

 raka: An archaic but serious insult, with the implication of both moral and intellectual idiocy.